aws-samples/amazon-sagemaker-xgboost-regression-model-hosting-on-aws-app-runner/README.md

-## Train a XGBoost regression model on Amazon SageMaker, host inference as an API on a Docker container running on AWS App Runner
+## Train a XGBoost regression model on Amazon SageMaker and host inference as an API on a Docker container running on AWS App Runner

 This repository contains a sample to train a regression model in Amazon SageMaker using SageMaker's built-in XGBoost algorithm on the California Housing dataset and host the inference as an API on a Docker container running on AWS App Runner.